rmrk-team/me-pfp-example/README.md

 ![ME Banner.](https://singular.app/_next/image?url=https%3A%2F%2Fipfs2.rmrk.link%2Fipfs%2FQmZYMd23McMpoJuhwjfmAsnkgU5pd8DgdRVQkufyBSAfmc&w=3840&q=75)

+# Description

+Set of smart contracts for RMRK.apps ["ME"](https://singular.app/me) collection, a collaborative composable pfps.
+We encourage you to copy, remix, make it your own, and show us what you've built!
+Here's how 👇

 # Instructions

 1. Install packages with `yarn`, `npm i`, `pnpm i` or your favorite package manager.
 This example uses `pnpm`.